he-yang/JSON-to-Excel/source/WPSAddIn.md

      (adsbygoogle = window.adsbygoogle || []).push({});
 </script>

-## 3.4 JSON Data and Conversion Settings
+## 4.4 JSON Data and Conversion Settings

 Refer to [JSON Data and Conversion Settings](profeatures.md) for more details.

-## 3.5 Limitations
+## 4.5 Limitations
 - Maximum 1000 objects (rows) per conversion
 - Maximum 100 unique properties (columns) per dataset
-- Arrays in values will be converted to strings in Excel
+- Arrays in values will be converted to strings in WPS
 - Maximum 20 loaded local JSON files can be converted at once [Pro Feature](pricing.md)